AbdullahHabib-github/Ubot/README.md

 ## Installation and Setup
 To install and set up the project, follow these steps:
 * Clone the repository.
+* Create a folder names "Api_keys" in the main directory.
 * Create a Token at [Hugging Face APi Token](https://huggingface.co/settings/tokens).
 * Create a text file named as `hugging_face_token.txt` and add (only) your hugging face token.
+* Move `hugging_face_token.txt` to the "Api
+-keys" folder.
 * Install the required dependencies by running:
    `pip install -r requirements.txt`

-### To run the UI-based chatbot, use either of the following commands:
+### To run the UI-based chatbot, use either of the following commands in cmd:
-for Conversational retrieval chain
-<code>uvicorn app:app --reload</code>

-a UI based app that could be accessed by only a single user at  time and it would remember their chat history
+* A UI based app that could be accessed by only a single user at  time and it would remember the context of the discussion and would use Conversational retrieval chain.
-<code>uvicorn app:app --reload</code>
+<code>uvicorn single_user_api:app --reload</code>

-a UI based app the could be accessed by multiple users at  time and it would remember their individual chat histories
+* a UI based app the could be accessed by multiple users at  time and it would remember their individual chat histories and use Retrival QA chain.
-<code>uvicorn Multi_user_app:app --reload</code>
+<code>uvicorn Multi_user_api:app --reload</code>

-### Alternatively, to run the API for Conversational retrieval chain, use the following command:
+### Alternatively, to run the API for Conversational retrieval chain, use the following steps:
-<code>uvicorn api:app --reload</code>
+* Open either `Multi_user_api.py` or `single_user_api.py` and follow the comments mentioned in the script.
+* Run the above mentioned commands to run the APIs.
+* (OPTIONAL) Clone the React front-end provided at [Ubot_React_frontend](https://github.com/AbdullahHabib-github/Ubot_React_frontend) and follow the steps in that reposistory.

 ## If you intend to use your own dataset if not, skip this step
 * Please note that if you intend to run the project on your dataset, you need to run `dataset_extractor.py`.
 Make sure to replace the URL with the URL of the website from which you want to extract data.